Geolocation

 Coords

-Coords object includes coordinates.
-Coordinates are defined in Latitude and Longitude.
-There is also accuracy property of coordinates.
+The Coords object includes coordinates.
+Coordinates are defined in latitude and longitude.
+There is also an accuracy property for the coordinates.

 GeolocationCoordinates {latitude: 28.7825303, longitude: 77.3528988, altitude: null, accuracy: 13.243, altitudeAccuracy: null, …}